 Unless you’re cooking a large meal, try to use the stovetop and microwave more often.
 Using the oven is similar to turning up the heat in that it also dries out the air.
 Stovetop cooking also replenishes the moisture and keeps the oven off.

 Once you’ve run your dishwasher or done a load of laundry, open up the dishwasher or use an indoor clothes rack to let your items air dry.
 The moisture coming off of the dishes and clothes adds moisture back to the air.

 Dusting and vacuuming aren’t just for presentation.
 Keeping your rooms free of dust particles also keeps the air moister.
 Dust particles soak up moisture and also work as breeding grounds for allergens and other irritants.

 While you may not be able to completely eliminate the dry air you and your family encounter daily, following these simple tips might make your eyes itch less, your skin feels smoother and your nasal passages and throat less irritated.

-If you need help with your furnace or boiler in the meantime, feel free to reach out to your Brooklyn heating experts at Petri Plumbing & Heating!
+If you need help with your furnace or boiler in the meantime, feel free to reach out to your Brooklyn heating experts at Petri Plumbing, Heating, Cooling & Drain Cleaning!

 Ready for top-notch plumbing, heating, cooling, and drain cleaning in Brooklyn?
 Look no further!
 Petri Plumbing, Heating, Cooling & Drain Cleaning is your trusted solution for all your home service needs.
 Take the first step towards a comfortable and efficient home – fill out the form below, and let’s get started on your service request today!
 Your satisfaction is our priority.